Lipstick Plant Care Indoors, Propagation & Problems (Aeschynanthus radicans)

 Temperature and Humidity

-Lipstick Vine prefers average warmth within the range of 18-280C.
-Keep it away from cold and hot drafts like windy doors, drafty windows, air conditioning units, hot air vents and others to prevent sudden changes in temperature which may lead to leaf drop and stunted growth.
+Lipstick Vine prefers an average warmth of 18-280C.
+Keep it away from drafts comming from windy doors, drafty windows, AC units, hot air vents and others which may lead to stunted growth, leaf drop and lack of blooms.

 Fertilizer

-Feed Lipstick Vine every 3-4 weeks during the growing season with a water-soluble fertilizer containing micronutrients to boost blooming and healthy growth of the plant.
+Feed Lipstick Vine every 3-4 weeks in spring and summer with a water-soluble fertilizer containing micronutrients to boost blooming and healthy growth of the plant.

-Do not feed during the cold season as growth is minimal at this time and feeding the plant at this time can result in fertilizer burn and death of the plant.
+Do not feed in fall and winter as growth is reduced at this time and feeding the plant at this time may result in fertilizer burn and death of the plant.

 Potting Mix